Getting Started

 }

 3. Authenticate the user via the /v1/users/authenticate/{{user_id}} HTTP endpoint.
 Use the API URL, not the GraphQL URL, from What URL Should I Be Using?.
-Replace {{user_id}} with the user id from the previous step's response.
-The response's body will be the session token, to be used for authorizing the user.
+Replace {{user_id}} with the user_id from the previous step's response.
+The session token will be in the response body, to be used for authorizing the user.

 2. There may be a slight delay of no more than 10 seconds between user creation, and when authentication can be performed.